call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 | [PixelPond.io](https://pixelpond.io/#plans) : PixelPond.io charges $4 per GB of ram on a Ryzen 9 5950x with pretty limited storage amounts.
 Their only location
 is in Australia as far as I am aware.
 Overall, not really recommended unless you're an Australian player in need of hosting quick.

+| [Plasam Hosting](https://plasam.host/plans) : Plasam Hosting offers hosting in an unknown North America location and an unknown Europe location.
+The Europe location
+costs $1.25 per GB of ram with an unknown CPU, and the North America location charges $2 per GB of ram with an unknown CPU.
+I don't understand why hosts don't have any transparency...

 | [PlayerServers](https://playerservers.com/) : PlayerServers is another MineHut type server host offering free servers through a central hub.
 The servers provided have
 completely unknown specs with a default of 15 slots.
 You can get more servers through one time donations/monthly donations.
 Honestly, even MineHub is better, this looks really bad.
 Avoid..